Qualitative research: Content analysis

 According to Krippendorf, "Content analysis is a research technique for making replicable and valid inference from data to their context" (p.
 21).
 It is applied to documents and written and oral communication.
 Content analysis is an important building block in the conceptual analysis of qualitative data.
 It is frequently used in sociology.
 For example, content analysis has been applied to research on such diverse aspects of human life as changes in perceptions of race over time, the lifestyles of contractors, and even reviews of automobiles.

 Multi-method qualitative analysis

-A growing approach within qualitative research involves combining multiple qualitative methods to produce more robust and multi-faceted findings.

 Benefits

-In their framework for multi-method qualitative text and discourse analysis, Alejandro and Zhao outline several key benefits for this approach, including complementarity, where the strengths of one method compensate for the weaknesses of another; confirmation, where findings are triangulated for greater validity; and the creation of new research possibilities by examining a phenomenon from wider perspectives.
-Combining methods, such as discourse analysis and thematic analysis, can also facilitate the contextualisation of findings by connecting textual details to their socio-political environments.
 This is, for example, illustrated by studies on classroom interactions where thematic analysis identifies learners' behaviors and Critical Classroom Discourse Analysis is then used as a framework to analyze their impact on identity construction; another example is the analysis of online parenting forums, where thematic discourse analysis identifies attitudes towards a practice like placentophagy and then examines how those themes function within broader social discourses on birth and medicalization.

 Challenges

-However, this approach presents certain challenges, such as the risk of dissolution, where the unique strengths of each method are lost if not implemented with rigour.
-To navigate this, researchers must have a strong grasp of each individual method before attempting to integrate them.
-Successful integration requires conscious decisions about the relationship between methods, the data, and the analytical process.
-It demandes a high degree of researcher reflexivity to ensure the quality of the analysis is enhanced rather than diluted.
 What might be useful is a form of "active reflexivity", which conceptualizes the practice as an ongoing interrogation of the researcher's assumptions and their influence on the methodological choice and production of knowledge.